cloudnativegeo/cloudnativegeo.org/content/_index.md

 - Creation and provision of open source tools and utilities
 - Engagement with other community stakeholders such as the [Open Geospatial Consortium](https://ogc.org)

-The Cloud-Native Geo Foundation will support similar coordination for other cloud-native projects.
+The Cloud-native Geo Foundation will support similar coordination for other cloud-native projects.

 ### What does success look like?
 There are a number of ways to measure adoption of cloud-native geospatial data, including: